Buro-Staal-dev/Custom-Css-Editor/README.md

 ## Description

-The Buro Staal CSS Editor improves the default WordPress CSS editing experience by providing:
+The Enhanced CSS Editor improves the default WordPress CSS editing experience by providing:

 * Syntax highlighting for CSS
 * Line numbers